image

 5/5

-This learning path looks at how to implement mechanisms to enforce multi-account security in AWS.
+This course looks at how to implement mechanisms to enforce multi-account security in AWS.
 As your organization develops, expands, and continues to build more and more solutions, it won't be too long before the need to implement multiple accounts arises.
 Running multiple accounts brings many benefits, but also some challenges as well.
 One of those challenges is how to implement, manage and monitor your resources for security threats, vulnerabilities and weaknesses, both effectively and in a centralized manner for ease of operational support.

 Intended Audience